patrickjolliffe/presentations/charset/charset.md

 Oracle Database uses the following naming convention for its character set names:

 <region><number of bits used to represent a character><standard character set name>[S|C]

 ---

-Oracle implements two deprecated Unicode compatibility encoding forms: CESU-8 through the UTF8 character set and UTF-EBCDIC through the UTFE character set.
-The UTF8 and UTFE character sets are not guaranteed to include updates to the Unicode standard beyond version 3.0.
-UTF8 is valid as the client and database character set on ASCII-based platforms and as the national (NCHAR) character set on all platforms.
-UTFE is valid as the database character set on EBCDIC-based platforms.

----